 Global floods and droughts (climate impacts, climate feedbacks and forecasting)

 Apart from considering the detrimental effects from human water consumption, the occurrence of floods and droughts due to climate variability and climate change is an important area of research.
-In this focus area we study a) the effects of climate change on river flow (floods and droughts), b) seasonal forecasting of river flow and soil moisture.
+In this focus area we study a) the effects of climate change on river flow (floods and droughts), b) the relation between land surface conditions evaporation and precipitation recycling, c) seasonal forecasting of river flow and soil moisture.
+Apart from the global hydrological model PCR-GLOBWB, we also employ statistical analyses and conceptual modelling approaches.
 Research under this theme is done in close cooperation with Deltares.

 - Bierkens, M.F.P. and L.P. van Beek, 2009.
 Seasonal Predictability of European Discharge: NAO and hydrological response time.
 Journal of Hydrometeorology 10, 953–968.